Inner West Council is required to enforce that fire safety standards exist in all buildings.

-- Failure to provide an Annual/Supplementary Fire Safety Statement can result in On-the-spot fines ranging from $500 to $2,000.
+- Failure to provide an annual/supplementary fire safety statement can result in on-the-spot fines ranging from $1,000 to $4,000 per week.

-Vacant Buildings should also be the subject of regular security checks and going maintenance to prevent the premises falling into disrepair and possible unauthorised access by squatters and vandals.
-Maintaining the fire safety measures and ongoing maintenance will promote the safety of persons who are nearby the premises or who access vacant buildings (e.g. security, Fire and Rescue NSW, Police, Building Owners, Council Staff, Real Estate Agents etc.).
+Vacant Buildings should also be the subject of regular security checks and ongoing maintenance to prevent the premises falling into disrepair and possible unauthorised access by squatters and vandals.
+Maintaining the fire safety measures and ongoing maintenance will promote the safety of persons who are nearby the premises or who access vacant buildings (e.g. security, NSW Fire and Rescue, police, building owners, Council staff, real estate agents, etc.).

 It is necessary for owners to work with Council to achieve acceptable fire safety compliance and to undertake voluntary upgrades as needed by engaging the services of private fire safety consultants and engineers.
 Where current BCA compliance is not achievable without substantial demolition and/or redevelopment, alternative solutions may be proposed to council by accredited professionals who have undertaken a detailed assessment of the building.

 The NSW Government encouraged all facilities without a sprinkler system to install them as soon as possible to improve the safety of residents.
 Existing facilities were required to install a sprinkler system within 18 months, however some providers may have requested three years to complete the installation.
-For more information see the Planning and Infrastructure website – Fire safety in aged care facilities.
+For more information see the NSW Planning and Environment website – Fire sprinklers in aged care facilities.

-An annual boarding house (BH) inspection program is operating to ensure that all approved and known places of shared accommodation (boarding houses BH) are inspected, regulated and also subject to inspection fees.
+An annual boarding house (BH) inspection program is operating to ensure that all approved and known places of shared accommodation (boarding houses) are inspected, regulated and also subject to inspection fees.

-These premises either have consent / approval (Development Application, Building Applications, Construction Certificates) and/or previous repealed Ordinance 42 Local Government Act licenses, (please note that BH premises are no longer licensed under Ordinance 42).
+These premises either have consent/approval (development application, building applications, construction certificates) and/or previous repealed Ordinance 42 Local Government Act 1993 licenses.
+Please note that BH premises are no longer licensed under Ordinance 42.

-If problems are found during the inspection, a Council fire safety notice can be issued.
-This will normally be followed by an Order requiring the owner or operator to meet their obligations with respect to fire safety requirements.
+If problems are found during the inspection, a fire safety notice can be issued by Council.
+This will normally be followed by an order requiring the owner or operator to meet their obligations with respect to fire safety requirements.
 Council officers can also give on the spot penalties to individuals who commit fire safety offences.
 The building owner is responsible to ensure that all required fire safety measures installed within the boarding house are maintained so they work at the required standard during a fire emergency.
 Every boarding house is required to have suitable fire safety measures.

-Planning/zoning requirements as to where boarding houses can be permitted are regulated by Council's Local Environmental Plans (LEP).
+Planning/zoning requirements as to where boarding houses can be permitted are regulated by Council's local environmental plans (LEPs).
 The type of construction and level of fire safety is regulated by the BCA (Building Code of Australia).
-Inner West Council’s controls, plans and policies provide an urban planning framework to guide development in the Local Government Area (LGA).
-Planning controls can be in the form of LEPs, Development Control Plans (DCPs), State Environmental Planning Policies (SEPPs) such as the Affordable Rental Housing SEPP 2009 as well as Council specific codes, strategies and policies.
+Council's controls, plans and policies provide an urban planning framework to guide development in the local government area.
+Planning controls can be in the form of LEPs, development control plans (DCPs), State Environmental Planning Policies (SEPPs) such as the Affordable Rental Housing SEPP 2009, as well as Council-specific codes, strategies and policies.

-The following provides an overview of the Boarding House Act:
+The following provides an overview of the Boarding House Act 2012:

 - The Boarding House Act 2012 (BHA) and the Boarding House Regulations 2013 was passed as a whole-of-government response to concerns about the rights and safety of people living in boarding houses.